 These days I regularly have photos published with my articles in a variety of magazines and I have also had 2 covers.
 My work has been featured in several Melbourne-based and regional exhibitions.
 And in 2013 I became a photographer/blogger for the Anti-East-West Link movement here in Melbourne.
 You can see some of my images in the gallery below, covering topics from tango dancing in Buenos Aires, picketers in Fitzroy to organic farming in Cuba.

-Over the last year I have become an instagram devotee.
+In recent years, I have become an instagram devotee.
 (You can follow me at suejackson.melbourne) A smartphone with instagram is perfect for capturing the weird and wonderful aspects of my neighbourhood, and for getting them out there while they are still 'hot'.
 It is also a superb vehicle for rapidly publicizing the local struggles for equity and environmental protection that never seem to go away.
 The smartphone's picture quality is great and the instagram filters provide interesting options.
 No wonder I always carry my smartphone with instagram close to my heart.

 The image you see in the background of this and other pages is 'Time to Tango Buenos Aires', which accompanied my story 'Time to Tango' ('Big Issue', #454, 21 Mar – 3 April 2014).
 It was also the winner of the People’s Choice Award at the Photonet Gallery photography competition.